 Intermittent Fasting Goals

-Intermittent fasting can have many health benefits, but according to Ronan, the most common benefits people gain from the practice are:
+Intermittent fasting can have many health benefits for both men and women, but according to Ronan, the most common benefits people gain from the practice are:

 - Weight Loss (and specifically Fat Loss)

 - To Improve Gut and Digestive Function at Rest

 Depending on which of these you’re after, and it could be all of them, then there could be some wiggle room for you during your fasting window (we’ll come to this shortly.)